davidxia3/PredictabilityCompetitiveness/figures/figures_documentation.md

 ### figures/predicted_home_win_box_plot.png
 - Shows a box plot for the moneyline based probabilistic home team prediction distribution of the four different leagues
 - Baselin 50% is shown in black

-### seasonal.png
-- Shows the Brier scores of the four leagues by season